Aberdeen (NSW)

 Aberdeen is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of the Aberdeen (NSW) statistical area (Lv2) is around 2,155 people.
-This figure reflects an increase of 104 people since the 2021 Census, which reported a population of 2,051 people in the area.
-The change was inferred from the resident population of 2,110 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 51 persons per square kilometer in the Aberdeen (NSW) (SA2).
-The area's growth rate of 5.1% since the 2021 census exceeded that of the SA3 area at 3.0%, marking it as a growth leader in the region.
-Natural growth contributed approximately 51.0% of overall population gains during recent periods for the Aberdeen (NSW) (SA2).
+As of Feb 2026, the estimated population of the suburb of Aberdeen (NSW) is around 2,157, reflecting an increase of 106 people since the 2021 Census.
+This growth represents a 5.2% change from the previous population count of 2,051.
+The current resident population estimate of 2,110 was derived by AreaSearch following analysis of the latest ERP data release by the ABS in June 2024 and subsequent address validation since the Census date.
+This results in a population density ratio of 51 persons per square kilometer.
+Aberdeen's growth rate of 5.2% since the 2021 census exceeded that of the broader SA3 area at 3.0%, indicating its status as a region growth leader.
+Natural growth accounted for approximately 51.0% of overall population gains in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Aberdeen (NSW) (SA2) is expected to expand by 174 persons to reach a total population of 2,329 by 2041, reflecting a gain of 6.2% over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+By 2041, based on aggregated SA2-level projections, the suburb is expected to increase its population by approximately 175 persons, reflecting a total gain of 5.9% over the 17-year period.

 Frequently Asked Questions - Population